 Google Scholar Link

-For the past 6 years, I am involved in teaching medical acoustics to Master students With Prof. Michel Versluis.
-I have also supervised several bachelor thesis and over 10 master thesis students.
+For the past 6 years, I am involved in teaching medical acoustics to master students with Prof. Michel Versluis.
+I have also supervised several bachelor thesis students and 9 master thesis students.

 Affiliated Study Programmes

-The research project in which I am involved revolve around the idea of using microscale physics in order to generate contrast or induce therapy on a single cell level.
+The research projects in which I am involved revolve around the idea of using microscale physics in order to generate contrast or induce therapy down to the single cell level.
 These mechanisms involve in particular phase change, microbubbles resonance and controlled production of complex particles.